 Get exclusive member benefits & effect social change.
 Join Today

-Parainfluenza refers to a group of viruses called the human parainfluenza viruses (HPIVs).
-There are four viruses in this group, and each one causes different symptoms and illnesses.
-All forms of HPIV cause an infection in either the upper or lower respiratory area of the body.
+Parainfluenza refers to a group of viruses called human parainfluenza viruses (HPIVs).
+There are four viruses in this group.
+Each one causes different symptoms and illnesses.
+All forms of HPIV cause an infection in either the upper or lower respiratory area of a person’s body.

-Symptoms of HPIVs are similar to those of the common cold.
+Symptoms of HPIVs are like those of the common cold.
 When cases are mild, the viruses are often misdiagnosed.
 Most healthy people infected with an HPIV recover with no treatment.
-On the other hand, a person with a weakened immune system is at risk for developing a serious and life-threatening infection.
+However, a person with a weakened immune system is at risk for developing a life-threatening infection.

-There are four different types of HPIV.
-Although they all cause a respiratory infection, the exact type of infection, the symptoms, and the location of the infection depend on the type of virus you have.
+Four types of HPIV exist.
+They all cause a respiratory infection, but the type of infection, symptoms, and location of the infection depend on the type of virus you have.
 The four types of HPIV can infect anyone.

 HPIV-1 is the leading cause of croup in children.
-Croup is a swelling near the vocal cords and in other parts of the upper respiratory system.
-According to the Centers for Disease Control and Prevention (CDC), HPIV-1 is responsible for biennial outbreaks of croup in the autumn.
+Croup is a respiratory illness that manifests as swelling near the vocal cords and in other parts of the upper respiratory system.
+HPIV-1 is responsible for outbreaks of croup in the autumn.
 In the United States, the outbreaks tend to be more widespread in odd-numbered years.

-An infection by HPIV-3 is mostly associated with pneumonia and bronchiolitis, which is a swelling in the airways that leads to the lungs.
-It causes infections largely in the spring and early summer, but it appears in people throughout the year.
+An HPIV-3 infection is mostly associated with pneumonia and bronchiolitis, which is swelling from inflammation in the smallest airways in the lungs.
+It often causes infections in the spring and early summer, but it appears throughout the year.

 Common symptoms of the four types of HPIV are very similar to those of the common cold.
 They include:

-Your doctor may simply do a physical exam to determine if your symptoms match those of HPIVs.
-For a more accurate diagnosis, your doctor may take a throat or nose swab to detect the presence of a virus and to identify it in a cell culture.
-Your doctor can also diagnose a specific virus by detecting antigens that your body has made to fight the virus.
+Your doctor may do a physical exam to determine if your symptoms match those of HPIVs.
+For a more accurate diagnosis, your doctor may take a throat or nose swab.
+They can detect and identify the presence of a virus in a cell culture.
+Your doctor can also diagnose a specific virus by detecting antigens your body made to fight the virus.

 Your doctor may order a chest X-ray or a CT scan of your chest.
 These are both imaging techniques that allow your doctor to see what’s happening in your respiratory system.
-They can help your doctor determine the extent of symptoms and whether or not you have complications such as pneumonia.
+X-rays and CT scans can help your doctor determine the extent of symptoms and whether you have complications such as pneumonia.

-There’s no treatment that can eliminate HPIV from the body.
-When infected with HPIV, you just have to let it run its course.
+There’s no treatment that can eliminate an HPIV from your body.
+If you have an HPIV infection, you just have to let it run its course.

-An HPIV isn’t a serious illness for most people.
-The symptoms can be very uncomfortable for several days, but as long as your immune system is functioning properly, you should be able to fight off the infection.
+An HPIV isn’t a serious illness for most people, but the symptoms can be very uncomfortable for several days.
+As long as your immune system is functioning properly, you should be able to fight off the infection.